jtmaston/RASM/README.md

         - Marks end of a program
     * GTO
         - GOTO instruction number, useful for loops
-    * IF param1 CONDITION param2 INSTRUCTION
+    * IF param1 CONDITION param2 GOTO param3
         - CONDITION is any of LE ( less or equal ), L ( less ), GE
         ( greater or equal ), G ( greater ), EQ ( equal )
         - INSTRUCTION should be a reachable instruction number in the program
+        - GOTO *must* be present
     * IFN param1 CONDITION param2 INSTRUCTION
         - Same as IF, however truth condition is inverted
     * ABR